Chapter 13 Bankruptcy: Your Lifeline to Stop Foreclosure and Save Your Home

 What Is Chapter 13 Bankruptcy?

-Under Chapter 13, you propose a repayment plan to catch up on missed payments.
-This plan is supervised by a court-appointed trustee.
-Once you complete the plan, remaining unsecured debts like credit cards and medical bills are often discharged.
+Chapter 13 bankruptcy is a debt reorganization plan that allows individuals to keep their assets while paying off creditors over 3 to 5 years.
+Under Chapter 13, debtors propose a repayment plan to catch up on missed payments, supervised by a court-appointed trustee.
+Upon completing the plan, remaining unsecured debts, such as credit card or medical bills, are often discharged.

 How Chapter 13 Differs from Other Bankruptcy Types